PrinssiFiestas/libGPC/README.md

 }
 ```

-The code example above is, of course, silly and not as concise as it could be, but it demonstrates the flexibility of different memory usage strategies.

 Only one macro was used: `gp_str_on_stack()`, which allows creating a string on stack that reallocates elsewhere, if needed, providing seamless way to use stack memory safely, even for dynamic data.

 The scope allocator is arena based which limits heap allocations, and thus is much faster than traditional `malloc()` `free()` pairs.
 It can also handle forgotten `gp_end()`call or misplaced return statement so memory leaks are practically impossible.

 ## Documentation

-On the works.
-Installation instructions below.
-Effort has been made to make the unit tests well documenting so check the tests directory for detailed code examples.
+Library installation and usage instructions below.
+API reference can be found in header files in `include/gpc/`.
+Code examples can be found in unit tests in `tests/` directory.

 ## Platform Support